 We help clients obtain, retain, and fulfill the requirements of government contracts.

-- defend audits, investigations and litigation regarding prevailing wage compliance under the Davis-Bacon Act, Service Contract Act, or other laws assist clients in requirements for contracts funded by the American Recovery and Reinvestment Act (ARRA)
+- Defending audits, investigations and litigation regarding prevailing wage compliance under the Davis-Bacon Act, Service Contract Act, or other laws to assist clients in requirements for contracts funded by the American Recovery and Reinvestment Act (ARRA)

-- compliance with E-Verify use by federal contractors
+- Assisting in compliance with E-Verify use by federal contractors

-- draft ethics and conflict of interests policies for compliance with government contracting requirements
+- Drafting ethics and conflict of interests policies for compliance with government contracting requirements

-- assist clients in qualifying as minority or women owned business
+- Assisting clients in qualifying as minority or women-owned business

-- defend companies that are the subject of government audits, compliance reviews, and investigations
+- Defending companies that are the subject of government audits, compliance reviews, and investigations

-- defend contractors facing debarment proceedings and preserving their eligibility to be awarded government contracts
+- Defending contractors facing debarment proceedings and preserve their eligibility to be awarded government contracts

-- In the first known full hearing on an Arizona Department of Transportation bid protest, our attorneys successfully defended the award of a $20+ million highway construction contract, defeating a challenge based on alleged corporate criminal activity.
+- In the first known full hearing on an Arizona Department of Transportation bid protest, our attorneys successfully defended the award of an over $20 million highway construction contract, defeating a challenge based on alleged corporate criminal activity.

 - Our lawyers defended a seven-figure Davis-Bacon Act administrative proceeding and simultaneous Department of Labor FLSA lawsuit, with related claims among various contractors.

-- We represent the Maricopa County Board of Supervisors in litigation concerning the operation, control, and ownership of a $30+ million Integrated Criminal Justice Information System and the supporting IT infrastructure, relied up by numerous government and law enforcement agencies.
+- We represented the Maricopa County Board of Supervisors in litigation concerning the operation, control, and ownership of an over $30 million Integrated Criminal Justice Information System and the supporting IT infrastructure, relied up by numerous government and law enforcement agencies.